What is actinic keratosis?

 Have skin that burns or gets freckles when you’re in the sun

-Are over age 40
+Are older than age 40

-Are younger than age 40 and live in a place that gets intense sunlight all year
+Live in a place that gets intense sunlight all year

-Are younger than age 40 and use tanning beds or lamps
+Use tanning beds or lamps

 Have a weakened immune system from chemotherapy, AIDS, or an organ transplant